 1. From the lettering on the token, it probably does not date all the way back to 1879.
 Such lettering was used on tokens in the early half of the 1900s, so a more reasonable date would be from that time.

-4. There appears to be tokens with and without eyelets for hanging them on strings.
-This, coupled with the crude appearance of the pattern, indicates that the token is probably a novelty item, sold in gift shops and at souvenir counters, rather than an expensive collectible.
+4. There appears to be tokens with and without eyelets for hanging them on strings or using as key rings.
+This, coupled with the crude appearance of the pattern, indicates that the token is probably a novelty item, sold as a souvenir from the Wild West Show.

 5. Primary Internet pictures are of one particular specimen where the horse and rider on the cowboy side has been mutilated.
 Only a few (very fuzzy) pictures show the horse and rider intact.

 6. A well-known and highly regarded numismatist, Oded Paz, has a picture of this piece on his Flickr page.
 It caught his attention as an unusual item.

 7. Two auction results, both for $20 US dollars, one from eBay and one from etsy, gives an approximate value.
 However, establishing value from only two auction results is extremely inaccurate.